stackedboxes/romualdo/doc/design.md

    version of the Storyworld I can save the state and load it multiple times to test different things, even with changes to the Storyworld -- as long as I don't change any of the unreleased procedures currently on the call stack.

-**TODO:** What about global blocks?
-Take this case.
-I am playing an unreleased version and save it.
-This version contains a global variable `X`.
-Then I change the Storyworld, and remove this global `X`.
-Then I try to load the saved state while using this updated Storyworld.
-The loader will notice that the saved state refers to a global variable `X` that does not exist.
-What does it do?
-It needs to fail, right?
-Because an older version of some procedure may refer to it (and be present in some saved call stack.)

-**TODO:** Or, what if I change the type of a global in a new (even released) version?
-There may be versions of the old code (expecting the old type) on the call stack of some saved state. **We need to prevent type changes of globals** (and `meta`s?).
-Maybe hashing globals is enough?
-Ignoring the initializer for hashing purposes should be OK.

-**TODO:** So, maybe add a first step to the algorithm: no new global state must have been added.
-(We can maybe make this less strict in the future.)
-Better to think a bit more about hashing globals.

 ### Passages